agcdtmr/100DaysOfCloudDevOps/README.md

 Weekly
 - [ ] Help atleast 1 person.
 Give feedback, share resources, be a rubber ducky, help in any way, in any form
-- [ ] Call with a fellow learner about both of your progress
+- [ ] Call with a fellow learner about both of your progress.
+Endorse their skills or if you worked on a project together write recommendations!
-- [ ] Connect and follow a tech professional working in tech or as a Cloud DevOps
+- [ ] Reach out, connect and follow a tech professional working in tech or as a Cloud DevOps
-- [ ] Send follow-up message to your fellow learner and that tech professional working in tech you connected with
+- [ ] Send appreciation or follow-up message to your fellow learner and that tech professional working in tech you connected with

 Monthly